RetroPie/RetroPie-Docs/docs/Nintendo-DS.md

 ## Emulator: [lr-desmume](https://github.com/libretro/desmume) and [lr-desmume2015](https://github.com/libretro/desmume2015)

-Note that lr-desmume is very experimental and lags quite a bit even with an overclocked RPI 2/3.
+Note that lr-desmume is very experimental and lags quite a bit even with an overclocked Pi4.
+However a few games will run at playable speeds.

 ## BIOS